 Ethical fashion and fun prints meet at Obus.
 The fittingly named, fun and floral New Beginnings dress (and matching bucket hat) might be the antidote to what’s been a shocking year.
 Even better, you’ll be supporting a Melbourne-made label.

-This summer’s 100% linen floral print is the bright, fun piece we didn’t know we needed.
+This summer’s beautiful lightweight crinkle Cotton check is the bright, fun piece we didn’t know we needed.
 This Melbourne-based, Melbourne-made label sticks to mostly basic shapes and block colours, but the fun summer print has certainly caught our eye.

 For those looking for that more tailored look, Cue is almost always the answer.
 Accredited by Ethical Clothing Australia, the primarily Australian-made label’s new summer range features soft georgette, big sleeves and plenty of details.